-The above balancing of competing principles happened in response to hypothetical situations, and cannot be explained by participants' need to retain selfrespect following their own violations.
-(Note that such balancing also occurs in real-life situations: See Turiel, 2003).
+The above balancing of competing principles happened in response to hypothetical situations and cannot be explained by participants' need to retain self-respect after their own violations.
+(Note that such balancing also occurs in real-life situations; see Turiel, 2003).
 Hence, violating one principle in order to prioritize another does not mean that a person is acting out of self-interest or is unconcerned with morality.
-Yet, research and theory of moral disengagement typically assumes that persons who deem it permissible to lie or harm someone are disengaging their moral sense.
+Yet research and theory of moral disengagement typically assume that people who deem it permissible to lie or harm someone are disengaging their moral sense.
 In one study, saying that military force is justified when it prevents more suffering than it causes was taken as a sign of moral disengagement (McAlister, Bandura, & Owen, 2006).
-However, this research did not consider the alternative possibility that people genuinely thought the suffering prevented by an intervention warranted the use of military force, and were not simply trying to prevent themselves from losing selfrespect from endorsing the use of military force.
+However, this research did not consider the alternative possibility that people genuinely thought the suffering prevented by an intervention warranted the use of military force and were not simply trying to prevent themselves from losing self-respect from endorsing the use of military force.
 To take an extreme example, it is hard to imagine that a person would be at risk of losing self-respect by saying that the Allied invasion of France on D-Day in 1944 was morally warranted.

-In most situations, children and adults act in accordance with their moral principles, and rarely steal from, lie to, or harm others.
+In most situations, children and adults act in accordance with their moral principles and rarely steal from, lie to, or harm others.
 We have argued here that people do make exceptions to general principles when competing evaluative principles are deemed more important.
-They do so even in response to hypothetical situations, when their self-respect is not at stake.
+They do so even in response to hypothetical situations, when the role of self-interest is minimal.
 Thus, the finding that people sometimes judge harmful behaviors as permissible in no way implies that people are not morally engaged in these situations.
-On the contrary, research on responses to moral dilemmas and multifaceted situations show that people are concerned with moral right and wrong as they seek to decide which principle to prioritize.
+On the contrary, research on responses to moral dilemmas and multifaceted situations indicates that people grapple with moral right and wrong as they decide which principles to prioritize.

-Violating moral principles does not mean disengaging them.
-A key assumption of moral disengagement is that people can disengage morally by avoiding self-evaluation.
-This assumption is based on the idea people care about moral and other evaluative considerations only insofar as it serves to maintain their self-image (Bandura, 2015, p.
+Violating moral principles does not mean disengaging from them.
+A key assumption of moral disengagement is that people can disengage morally by avoiding evaluating themselves.
+This assumption is based on the idea that people care about moral and other evaluative considerations only insofar as this concern maintains their self-image (p.
 1).
 People's main motive for adhering to principles, according to this view, is to avoid their own negative self-evaluation (or the negative evaluations or sanctions from others).
-In line with these notions, Bandura (2015) writes that "[t]he explanatory challenge is not the occurrence of crime, but rather why it is not more frequent, given such low rates of apprehension and punishment" (p.
+In line with these notions, Bandura writes that "the explanatory challenge is not the occurrence of crime, but rather why it is not more frequent, given such low rates of apprehension and punishment" (p.
 204).
-Since it is often possible to avoid punishment for moral violations and moral disengagement theory argues that people are adept at turning off their moral sense, the theory appears to imply that people regularly engage in moral violations.
+Because it is often possible to avoid punishment for moral violations, and moral disengagement theory argues that people are adept at turning off their moral sense, the theory appears to imply that people regularly engage in moral violations.

-Contrary to moral disengagement theory, there is evidence that people are greatly concerned with moral violations, even when they are neither a victim nor a transgressor.
-The above-cited research on judgments about hypothetical situations, in which participants make evaluative judgments about situations in which they are not involved, provides one example of moral concerns in the near-absence of self-interest.
+Contrary to moral disengagement theory, there is evidence that people are concerned with moral violations even when they are neither victims nor transgressors.
+The above-cited research on judgments about hypothetical situations, in which participants make evaluative judgments about situations unrelated to their personal lives, provides an example of moral concerns in the near absence of self-interest.
 Starting in early childhood, people also show emotional concerns when observing the suffering of others, sometimes acting to relieve the suffering of others or protesting when observing violations against others (for reviews, see Dahl & Killen, in press; Hoffman, 2000).